Matthijs van Nispen

-Matthijs van Nispen (born 29 January 1998) is a Dutch professional footballer who plays as a midfielder for Derde Divisie Saturday club VV DOVO.
+Matthijs van Nispen (born 29 January 1998) is a Dutch footballer who plays as a midfielder for Derde Divisie club DOVO.

 Career

 After playing youth football for DZC '68, van Nispen joined De Graafschap's academy aged 9.
 He made his debut for the first team on 20 September 2019 as a late substitute for Branco van den Boomen in a 4–0 win at home to FC Eindhoven.

 On 6 July 2020, Van Nispen signed a one-year deal with TOP Oss.
 After three appearances at the club, he moved to Cypriot Second Division club PAEEK in January 2021.
 He won the Cypricot Second Division title with the club that season as they were promoted to the Cypriot First Division.

 In summer 2021, van Nispen joined Derde Divisie club VV DOVO on a one-year contract.
 In December 2021, he extended his contract until mid-2024.